berkeleynerd/quasar/content/en/docs/_index.md

 ---
 title: "Introduction"
-linkTitle: "Documentation"
+linkTitle: "Introduction"
 weight: 20
 menu:
   main:
     weight: 20
 ---

----
-description: >-
+{{% pageinfo %}}
 a gentle introduction to development using quasar's domain service patterns and tooling
----

-# Introduction
+{{% /pageinfo %}}

 EVE's thoroughly modern domain service architecture is now feature complete so there has never been a better time to [transcend the monolith](https://wiki.ccpgames.com/display/\~kristinn/2017/07/04/Life+Outside+of+the+Monolith) and help make the dream of [EVE Forever](https://wiki.ccpgames.com/display/CCP/2020/06/15/CEOBlog2020w24+-+EVE+Forever) a reality.